rodolfodpk/go-crablet/docs/performance.md

 #### AppendIf Operations (Conditional Append)

+**Scenario**: Conditional course enrollment - only enroll if student hasn't already enrolled in any of the requested courses
+- **Single Event**: Check condition and enroll in one course if valid
+- **Batch Events**: Check condition and enroll in multiple courses (1-12) if all are valid

 | Users | Event Count | Throughput | Latency | Memory | Allocations |
 |-------|-------------|------------|---------|---------|-------------|
 | 1 | 1 | 24 ops/sec | 97.3ms | 3.9KB | 79 |